A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Application of the denoising method to the experimental measurements

-The target of the denoising is the theoretical inertial vertical total force shown in Figure \ref{fig:EEMD_DryTheoryExp_EEMD_Comparisons}(a), whereas the experimental force measured in one of the dry tests is shown in Figure \ref{fig:EEMD_DryTheoryExp_EEMD_Comparisons}(b).
-The EEMD is applied to both the theoretical and the experimental signals and the resulting modes are provided in Figure \ref{fig:EEMD_DryTheoryExp_EEMD_Comparisons}(c) and (d) respectively.
+An estimate of the denoising output is the theoretical force computed from the acceleration, drawn in Figure \ref{fig:EEMD_DryTheoryExp_EEMD_Comparisons}(a), whereas the experimental force measured in one of the dry tests is shown in Figure \ref{fig:EEMD_DryTheoryExp_EEMD_Comparisons}(b).
+As suggested in Section \ref{guidelines_EEMD_denoising}, the EEMD of the theoretical and of the experimental signals can be compared in order to drive the selection of the EEMD denoising parameters.
+The resulting modes are provided in Figure \ref{fig:EEMD_DryTheoryExp_EEMD_Comparisons}(c) and (d) respectively.
 Both the decompositions consist of eleven IMFs and a residue.

-Also in this case, owing to the presence of the background noise, it is not possible to establish a direct comparison between the modes resulting from the theoretical and the experimental decompositions.
+Also in this case, due to the presence of the background noise, it is not possible to establish a direct comparison between the modes resulting from the theoretical and the experimental decompositions.
 Nevertheless, it is possible to spot a good similarity of the last modes.
-The shape of these mode suggests that a partial reconstruction including the residue, the last 2 modes and 2 further thresholded modes can provide a good denoised version of the experimental inertial force.
-In other words, by using equation (\ref{EEMD_reconstruction}), it is assumed that $L=8$ and $M=10$, with $N=11$.
-The threshold is chosen to be $T_i=2 \, \sigma_i$, where $\sigma_i$ is computed between t=1.7 s and t=1.75 s in each mode.
+The shape of these mode suggests that a partial reconstruction including the residue, the last two modes and two further thresholded modes can provide a satisfactory denoising of the experimental inertial force.
+In other words, the reconstruction is made by using equation (\ref{EEMD_reconstruction}) with $L=8$, $M=10$, and $N=11$.
+For the thresholds it is assumed $T_i=2 \, \sigma_i$, where $\sigma_i$ is computed between t=1.7 s and t=1.75 s in each mode.

-The results of the denoising, together with the classical moving average filter, span 0.05 s, the low-pass FIR filter at 20 Hz and the theoretical force are shown in Figure \ref{fig:EEMDDenoising_T2sigmaConstSpeed_Nkeep2_Nmore2_EEMD_Na01_Ne1000_DryTest_FzTOT_4T1092N_01}.
+The denoised signal, the theoretical force, together with the outputs of the the classical moving average filter (with span 0.05~s), and of the low-pass FIR filter at 20 Hz are shown in Figure \ref{fig:EEMDDenoising_T2sigmaConstSpeed_Nkeep2_Nmore2_EEMD_Na01_Ne1000_DryTest_FzTOT_4T1092N_01}.

-The results indicate that the use of the EEMD denoising approach provides improved results compared to the other filtering methods.
-It allows to remove the background noise while preserving quite faithfully the sharp variations of the signal.
-There is also a good match with the theoretical estimate.
+The comparison indicates that the EEMD denoising approach performs much better than the other filtering methods, since it allows to remove the background noise while preserving quite faithfully the sharp variations of the signal.
+The EEMD-denoised signal also displays a good match with the theoretical estimate.